VictorColomb/warplaneporn-lockscreen/README.md

 However, the module function `WarplanepornLockscreen` will not run and you will get a big red error message.

 If you want to manually refresh the lockscreen or change configuration without having to reinstall, change the execution policy to `Unrestricted` or `Bypass`, using the `Set-ExecutionPolicy` PowerShell command.
 Be aware that with these settings, you will be able to run any PowerShell scripts on your computer, potentially dangerous and/or malicious ones.
 Be very careful !
+It's best to only change the execution policy for the session only : open an administrator powershell session and enter the command `Set-ExecutionPolicy Unrestricted -Scope Process`.
+At this point you can use the `WarplanepornLockscreen` command.

 The installer will check your current execution policy and warn you should it be too restricted for the utility to be ran manually.